Ley Hill School Governing Body

 Please find below our Terms of Reference and details of how our Governing Body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

-Charley Edwards – Co-Chair and H&S – 5 February 2024 – Parent Governor
+Charley Edwards – Co-Chair, Finance, Equality and Diversity & EYFS 5th February 2024 – Parent Governor

 I made the personal decision to retrain from my corporate consulting background to become a School Business Manager.
 I was fortunate enough to volunteer at a new free school in Berkshire, working with the teams to set the school operation up for its first intake: valuable experience in understanding how a school operates and the challenges it faces, particularly with COVID.